virtual-labs/exp-helmholtz-oscillator-nitk/experiment/procedure.md

 6. finally, select the tuning fork having an unknown frequency and repeat the previous steps.
 7. Click the “Observations” button to display the observation table.
 8. Click the “ Graph’ button to display the graph and to show the unknown frequency from the graph.
-9. Click the “Result” button to display the experiment results.